104. First Fruits

 Episode Cover

-Penny for your thoughts.
-Support us on our Patreon to get access to the next episode early plus a ton of other goodies! :)www.patreon.com/barelydndJaci...
+The depths do not forget.
+Support us on our Patreon to get access to the next episode early, plus a ton of other goodies!...

 Listen